-Kendall throws 2 TDs, West Virginia beats NC State 44-27
+Kendall throws 3 TDs, West Virginia beats NC State 44-27

 MORGANTOWN, W.Va.
+(AP) — Austin Kendall and Kennedy McKoy made sure that West Virginia didn’t repeat a miserable offensive showing from its last game.

-(AP) — Austin Kendall threw three touchdown passes to lead West Virginia to a 44-27 victory over North Carolina State on Saturday.
+Kendall threw three touchdown passes to lead West Virginia to a 44-27 victory over North Carolina State on Saturday.

-Kennedy McKoy helped West Virginia’s run game break out of a slump with a pair of scores, and the Mountaineers (2-1) had by far their highest offensive production of the season one week after looking lethargic in a 38-7 loss at Missouri.
+McKoy helped West Virginia’s run game break out of a slump with a pair of scores, and the Mountaineers (2-1) had by far their highest offensive production of the season one week after looking lethargic in a 38-7 loss at Missouri.

 “For us to play winning football, we have to identity ourselves as a blue-collar unit,” West Virginia coach Neal Brown said.
 “We have to outwork people, we have to outphysical people.
 And we embraced that this week.
 I think what you saw on that field today was a product of that.”

+Kendall threw two interceptions against Missouri and had another pick on Saturday but overcame that with mostly solid decisions.
 Kendall had first-half TD tosses of 20 and 13 yards.
 His 25-yard run early in the fourth quarter set up his 9-yard scoring toss to freshman Ali Jennings for a 38-27 lead.

 West Virginia broke a 21-21 halftime tie with the help of its special teams and defense, which had been criticized by the coaching staff for 22 missed tackles a week ago.